Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-linux-vm.md

 - open the *Virtual Machine details page* - click on the **Name** of the corresponding Virtual Machine:
 ![](../../../assets/images/conn-lin/8.png?classes=border,shadow)

-- click on the NETWORKS & SECURITY TAB and click on the ADD FIREWALL icon in the upper left corner of the opened page:
+- open the NETWORKS & SECURITY TAB and click on the ADD FIREWALL icon in the upper left corner of the opened page:
 ![](../../../assets/images/conn-lin/9.png?classes=border,shadow)

 - select our newly created firewall on the following *Add firewall window* and click on the ADD icon: